SMcGregor199/ellision-gpt/ellison-excerpts.md

 ### "The Shadow and the Act" – Excerpt 2

-> After Reconstruction the political question of what was to be done with Negroes, "solved" by the
+> "After Reconstruction the political question of what was to be done with Negroes, "solved" by the
 > Hayes-Tilden deal of 1876, came down to the psychological question: "How can the Negro's Humanity
 > be evaded?"
 The problem, arising in a democracy that holds all men as created equal, was a highly
 > moral one; democratic ideals had to be squared with anti-Negro practices.
 One answer was to